-7 To be precise, the Failure will be sent if any exception is raised, not just pb.Error-derived ones.
+4 To be precise, the Failure will be sent if any exception is raised, not just pb.Error-derived ones.
 But the server will print ugly error messages if you raise ones that aren't derived from pb.Error.

 '''

+class One(pb.Root):

+def remote_broken(self):

 msg = "fall down go boom"

 print "raising a MyError exception with data '%s'" % msg

 raise MyError(msg)